BRP Jose Rizal: Construction and design

-The BRP Jose Rizal was designed and built by Hyundai Heavy Industries (HHI) of South Korea and is a derivative of the Incheon-class frigates of the Republic of Korea Navy.
-Changes were made on the base design by making use of features found on newer frigates of the R.O.K.
-Navy, considering reduced radar cross-section by having cleaner lines, smooth surface design, reduced overhangs and a low free-board.
+The BRP Jose Rizal was designed and built by Hyundai Heavy Industries (HHI) of South Korea, and is based on the shipbuilder's HDF-2600 design, which in turn was derived from the Incheon-class frigate of the Republic of Korea Navy.
+Changes were made on the base design by making use of design developments and features found on newer frigates of the R.O.K.
+Navy, considering reduced radar cross-section by having cleaner lines, smooth surface design, reduced overhangs and a low freeboard.

-On May 1, 2018, the steel cutting ceremony was held for P159 (project number of first of two frigates) at HHI's shipyard in Ulsan, South Korea, marking the first step of the vessel's construction journey.
+On 1 May 2018, the steel cutting ceremony was held for P159 (project number of first of two frigates) at HHI's shipyard in Ulsan, South Korea, marking the first step of the vessel's construction journey.

-On October 16, 2018, HHI held the keel laying ceremony for P159, marking the formal start of the construction of the ship.
+On 16 October 2018, HHI held the keel laying ceremony for P159, marking the formal start of the construction of the ship.

-On December 20, 2018, Secretary of National Defense Delfin Lorenzana announced the names of the two future frigates being built by HHI: BRP Jose Rizal and BRP Antonio Luna.
+On 20 December 2018, Secretary of National Defense Delfin Lorenzana announced the names of the two future frigates being built by HHI: BRP Jose Rizal and BRP Antonio Luna.

-On May 23, 2019, HHI launched the first vessel, the prospective BRP Jose Rizal.
+On 23 May 2019, HHI launched the first vessel, the prospective BRP Jose Rizal.
 In a press briefing the same day, a Hanwha official said that Link 16 would likely not be compatible for the frigates until 2020 because of issues between US and South Korea.

 From November 2019 to February 2020, HHI held six sea trials that tested: